-Involuntary leave of a Senate faculty respondent may be imposed in accordance with APM-016.
-Investigatory leave of a non-Senate faculty respondent may be imposed in accordance with APM-150.
+Investigatory leave of a PPSM-covered respondent may be imposed in accordance with PPSM 63.
+Investigatory leave of a non-faculty academic respondent may be imposed in accordance with APM-150.

 B. Written Rights & Options

 The Title IX Officer will ensure that the complainant, if their identity is known, is provided a written explanation of rights and available options as outlined in the SVSH Policy, including: